+Some emotions are positive (good, pleasant), and some are negative (bad, unpleasant).
 Emotional overeating is usually caused by using food to try to outweigh negative emotions.
 Here you can learn how to break free and achieve a better body forever!

-Negative emotions and eating
+Negative emotions and emotional eating

-Emotions are normal.
-Emotions are important.
 Many people value positive emotions so much that they believe they are intimately connected to the meanings of our lives.

 For example, the positive emotions generated by the love they share with family and friends sustain many people in troubled times.